Terrific Tips & Ideas for Planning Your Back-to-School Night

 6. Have a Club Fair at Back-to-School Night.
 Ask representatives of the various school clubs, sports, and extra-curricular activities to set up booths so parents can learn about new school programs, clubs, after-school resources, and volunteering opportunities.

 7. Don’t forget to connect your parents to each other and the school through social media.
 Prominently post where and how parents can connect online, and ask them to follow the school and school-parent group on Facebook, Twitter, and/or Instagram.
 Get more tips for using social media to boost volunteer participation here!

 8. Encourage teachers to send copies of their PowerPoint presentations to their class parents after the live event.
 This allows parents to fully engage and listen, rather than focusing on taking notes.
 Parents can simply refer to the slides when they need information like website URLs, class expectations, supplies needed, teacher contact information, and details of how parents can sign up to volunteer or donate via SignUp.com.
 Pro Tip: Work with the school resource team to create translated version(s) of slides for parents who speak other languages.

-10. Have a system in place to allow your Parent-School Group to collect membership dues on-site at Back-to-school night.
+10. Have a system in place to allow your parent-school group to collect membership dues on-site at Back-to-School Night.
 This allows the PTO to hold a membership drive while excitement about the school is running high, and gives them some sense of their numbers for the coming year.
-(Pro Tip: Use a simple membership platform, like our partner MemberHub, to collect dues and manage all your parent group’s membership needs.)

 11. Ask teachers to highlight items bought through parent contributions.
 For example, “Thanks to generous contributions collected by our PTO, I’m able to show you a quick presentation using our new projector.”